webspec-design/wordpress-elixir/README.md

 ## Requirements
 - Node/npm
-- PHP 5.4 - while WordPress core is comfortable supporting insecure, end-of-life versions of PHP, this theme is not, and the syntax used reflects that.
+- PHP 5.4 - while WordPress core is comfortable supporting unsupported, potentially insecure, end-of-life versions of PHP, this theme is not, and the syntax used reflects that.

 ## Comes With
 - Bootstrap